uheerme/looset-landing/index.md

   block: feature-1
   media_alignment: Left
   headline: Looset Diagrams helps you to <strong>understand the code</strong> you
-    work with by giving more than just text colored in a editor and showing a <strong>graph of call references</strong> between Code Blocks.
+    work with by giving more than just text colored in an editor and showing a <strong>graph of call references</strong> between Code Blocks.
 You can visualize how your whole system is affected when doing specific changes.
   content: ''